 - all other data that does not fit explicitly into CloudBilling, but is important for your billing calculations or invoice outputs

-- Customer Code: The unique code identifying this customer throughout CloudBilling.
+- Customer Code: A unique code identifying this customer throughout CloudBilling.

 - Customer Name: A name identifying the customer

-The customer has 4 key settings to drive how Invoices are generated during the Billing Calculation process.
-Using these, the user is able to configure the frequency of the Invoice, and whether or not to ensure the Invoices are aligned to the start of the periods.
+The customer has 3 key settings to control how Invoices are generated during the Billing Calculation process.
+Using these, the user can configure the frequency of the Invoice, and whether or not to ensure the Invoices are aligned to the start of the periods.
 The specific fields are:

-Align: True/False value indicating whether the invoice period of the customer should be aligned to the unit of measurement.
+Align period with calendar: True/False value indicating whether the invoice period of the customer should be aligned to the calendar.
 For instance, if the customer is invoiced monthly, should the invoice period start at the first of the month?
 If set to false, the start of the invoice period is determined by the exact Bill From Date.

-- Language Code: The language code ID indicates which Invoice Label language to use when generating the Invoice line descriptions.
+- Language Code: Indicates which Invoice Label language to use when generating the Invoice line descriptions.
 A list of codes can be found in Locale ID (LCID) Table.

 - Timezone: A value identifying the timezone the customer resides in.
 Used to determine whether DST is applicable or not and what offsets to use in terms of time.